Arkansas Hunting Law: A Comprehensive Guide

 Both hunters and guides can be held responsible for violations.
 Your contract with the guide may affect financial responsibility, but it typically does not eliminate your legal liability for violations.

 Most hunting violations are misdemeanors that do not affect federal gun ownership rights.
-However, felony hunting violations can result in loss of gun ownership rights under federal law.
-Violations might also trigger state-specific gun restrictions.
+However, felony hunting violations can result in loss of gun ownership rights under federal law, and violations might also trigger state-specific gun restrictions.

 Yes, you have the right to represent yourself in both criminal court and administrative hearings.
 However, hunting law is complex, and the consequences of mistakes can be severe.
 Self-representation is not recommended for serious violations or cases involving asset forfeiture.